 As of July 25, per the Governor's Executive Order 20-81, people in Minnesota are required to wear a face covering in all public indoor spaces and businesses, unless alone.
 Additionally, workers are required to wear a face covering when working outdoors in situations where social distancing cannot be maintained.
 Research has shown that use of face coverings can greatly reduce the risk of infection when combined with other prevention efforts such as social distancing and hand hygiene.

 Learn more about the executive order at the Minnesota Department of Health website

-City Hall and the Public Works building will reopen to the public Monday, June 1.
+City Hall and the Public Works and Public Safety buildings are open.
 The public should expect restricted access in certain areas, particularly at City Hall.
-The Public Safety Building will remain closed to the public until further notice.

 Below are some specific status updates about key amenities, summer events and operational changes.
 However, the state’s policy and guidance is a moving target, especially given the developing scientific and medical understanding of COVID-19, so the information below is subject to change.